Capgemini/xrm-datamigration-xrmtoolbox/README.md

 3. Adjust the fetch and write settings accordingly and ensure you add a schema file.
  ![Edited Export Config file](images/EditedExportConfigs.png "Edited Export Config file")

-4. To save the new or updated export config file, click on 'Save'.
+4. To save the new or updated export config file, click on **Save**.
  ![Save Export Configs](images/SaveExportConfigs.png "Save Export Configs")

 Your export configs file will be saved at the specified location.